 Alpbach, typical Tyrolean village, enjoys an exceptional environment.
 With meadows and picturesque mountains, the panorama is breathtaking.
 Beautiful chalets, some of which are rather impressive, proudly display their balconies with armfuls of fresh and colorful flowers.
 It is completely preserved, which allows it to keep its character.
 There you feel so cut off from the rest of the world that you find it hard to imagine it could become urbanized one day, which is fully cheering.
 The air is pure and invigorating.
 It is the ideal place to practice hiking in an idyllic setting.

 Located in a region of lakes and mountains, Kitzbühel is a family town that offers various sporting activities summer and winter alike.
 But it is above all a world-famous ski resort.
-Unfortunately, we had not really the opportunity to visit it, because of the terrible weather mentioned in the rubric «Our anecdotes».
+Unfortunately, we had not really the opportunity to visit it, because of the terrible weather mentioned in the «Our anecdotes - Austria» section.
 However, during a brief lull, we realized with amazement that the same tradition as in Slovenian villages' cemeteries subsisted in small Austrian mountain villages as well: the inhabitants come to honor their dead's memory by placing candles and lanterns on the graves.
-Furthermore, the cemetery there is built around the Church, which also gives it some charm.
+Furthermore, the cemetery there is built around the church, which also gives it some charm.

 Zell Am See enjoys an exceptional location on the lakeshore with incredibly pure and clear water.
 Swimming there is very nice, but is not free as in Klagenfurt.
 The setting is idyllic and the place highly prized summer and winter alike.
 Mountains and fir trees reflect on the smooth surface of the lake where yachts sail serenely.
 However, the village itself has nothing extraordinary.

 Linz, capital of Upper Austria, is the third city in the country.
 Built originally by the Romans, it often had an important role in Austrian history.
 Crossed by the Danube, it is an industrial metropolis with labor calling, but also with cultural vocation.
 Developed and dynamic, it offers many artistic events.
 It greatly inspired Mozart during the time he lived there, since he composed the aptly named «Linz Symphony» in a house you can visit.
 Its castle, which history includes a few mysteries until the end of the 15th century, has been converted into a museum.
-Its superb centre abounds with Baroque and Renaissance buildings.
-The 20 meters high Holy Trinity column, dear to the Habsburg, overlooks the wide and beautiful Hauptpaltz.
-Its two cathedrals (Alter Dom and Neuer Dom), the St. Martin's Church and the old Town Hall are treasures of architecture.
+Its superb center abounds with Baroque and Renaissance buildings.
+The 20 meters high Holy Trinity Column, dear to the Habsburg, overlooks the wide and beautiful Hauptpaltz.
+Its two cathedrals (Alter Dom and Neuer Dom), Saint-Martin Church and the Old Town Hall are treasures of architecture.
 However, Linz likes to mix the old and the contemporary with a disconcerting ease, and magic works.
-The Ars Electronica Center, the Music Palace (Brucknerhaus) and the Lentos Kuntzmuseum Linz on the bank of the Danube (lit at night in a succession of different colors) blend in with the decor without this contrast offending.
+The Ars Electronica Center, the Music Palace (Brucknerhaus) and the Lentos Kuntzmuseum Linz on the bank of the Danube (lit at night in a succession of different colors) blend in with the setting, and that contrast does not offend.
 On the contrary, it intrigues and it appeals to you, thus expressing an undeniable singularity which will not leave you indifferent.